 Iraq as a state never existed by its current name and within its present borders before Sir Percy Cox, the British High Commissioner in Baghdad, proclaimed a “provisional government with an Arab face,” on 11 November 1920 (Mosul and Kurdistan’s fates were not decided until 1925).
 This was in the aftermath of a major uprising, the 1920 Iraqi revolt, which took the British forces months to subdue.
-Under the leadership of the Grand Ayatollahs, the country’s Shi‘ites rose up against British occupation of the country, which had been in effect since the 1914 invasion, and in reaction to the League of Nations (forerunner of the UN) granting a mandate to govern Iraq to Great Britain.
+Under the leadership of the Grand Ayatollahs, the country’s Shi‘ites rose up against British occupation of the country, which had been in effect since the 1914 invasion, and in reaction to the League of Nations (forerunner of the UN) granting Great Britain a mandate to govern Iraq.

 Gulf Wars and Religious Wars

 The second Ba‘athist coup in Iraq occurred in 1968.
 But this Ba‘ath Party was very different from the one that led the first coup in 1963.
 By 1968 it had become a Sunni party dominated by the military, where a provincial Arab Sunni petty bourgeoisie tried to use familial and clan strategies to make up for a very small base.
 General Ahmad Hasan al-Bakr, a relative of Saddam Hussein, became president of the Republic.
 His faction originated in the city of Tikrit, located about 160 kilometres north of Baghdad on the banks of the Tigris river.
 Saddam soon emerged as the regime’s number two.